NethmiR/book-review-application/README.md

 ## Environment Setup

-The application requires `.env` files for both the front end and the back end.
+The application requires .env files for both the frontend and backend.
 Ensure you create these files with the necessary configurations.

+## Run Application

+Both front-end and back-end can be executed using following commands
+1. npm install
+2. configure environments
+3. npm run dev